|

 contains a large reclining Buddha, also brightly painted, & one is

-dedicated to the Indian scholar Buddhagosa.
+dedicated to the Indian Buddhist scholar Buddhagosa.

 |